pvermees/supplements/geochron@home/README.md

 4. `output`: the output of the `main.R` script in `R`

+5. `manuscript`: the LaTeX code for the *Geochronology* manuscript.

 To reproduce the figures in the paper (and more), simply download this repository on your computer, navigate the the `R` folder and run `main.R`.